JohnBear43/talkHere/README.md

 # talkHere
-change chatbox to have me hear your voice.
+submit change to README.txt to have me hear your voice.